 How do I set a budget for my video?

-It can be difficult setting a budget for a video, especially if this is your first time.
+It can be difficult setting a budget for a professional video production, especially if this is your first time.
 I often ask our clients what budget they have in mind, not to see how much we can get out of them, but because this way we can determine the production value the client is expecting for their video.

 At Video One, we have produced promotional videos for as little as $1250 and as much as $45,000.
 An example of a $1250 shoot is one we did for a small business with one camera and little editing.
 Here’s what that looks like: